chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_CHANNEL_DIR` - The full path to the directory that is the root of the current channel.

 - `ORBIT_CHANNEL_IP_DIR` - The full path to the directory in the current channel where the current ip's manifest will be copied to during the publishing process.

+- `ORBIT_PROTOCOL` - The name of the protocol selected for the downloading the current ip.
+This environment variable is only available during a protocol's execution.

 ## Checking the environment